Event Terms and Conditions 2019

 Upon receipt of registration, the ECPR will email confirmation to the address in your MyECPR account.
 All registrants must pay the applicable fee in full by the stated deadline, as detailed on the website and invoice and at the time of booking.
 Invoices and receipts are accessible through your MyECPR account.

-Registration allows participation in any Panel throughout the Conference.
-The ECPR reserves the right to cancel your registration.
+If payment is not received, the ECPR reserves the right to cancel your registration.
+Fees are charged per course and all registrations must be paid in full prior to the event and before admittance to the event is permitted.
 The ECPR reserves the right to reject any registration without explanation.

-Certificates of Attendance will be issued after the event, provided that the ECPR has a record of your attendance.
+Certificates of Attendance will be issued after each course, provided you attend at least 90% of the course hours.
 The ECPR cannot issue certificates during the event.

 It is your responsibility to obtain the necessary visas, and the relevant entry regulations from your embassy or consulate.
 Depending on the purpose of travel and your country of origin, different types of visas will apply.
 See Schengen Visa Information.
 Visa invitation letters will be issued by request only, seven working days following receipt of registration fees.
 The ECPR cannot offer any advice on visas.